Mobility: Vehicle Miles Traveled

-- Develop the Better Bike Plan 2025 with a focus on strategies to increase bicycle usage.
+- Develop Better Bike Plan 2025 with a focus on strategies to increase bicycle usage.

-- Finalize and implement the Greater Downtown Bicycle Network.
+- Finalize design and implement the Downtown Better BikewaySJ Network.

 - Promote Transit Oriented Developments (TOD) through implementation of the Envision San José 2040 General Plan and urban village plans.

 - Partner with regional agencies on regional transportation solutions and cross-jurisdictional active transportation projects.

 - Develop the Access and Mobility Plan for San José.